 So when it comes to competing, all you have to do is start the navigation route, even if you don't need to navigate because the route you have to follow is quite clear.
 The reason for this is that the screen with the altitude profile is one of the three navigation screens, i.e. you will first see the navigation screen like this

-If you press the "View" button once you will have the route enlarged, and if you press it a second time you will see the most interesting screen, which is none other than the altimetry profile.
+If you press the "View" button once you will have the route enlarged, and if you press it a second time then you will see the most interesting screen, which is none other than the altimetry profile.
 This screen is divided into three different fields.
-In the upper part you will see the number of meters you have already climbed (251m vertical in this case), while in the lower part the meters that are still to be climbed in the remaining part of the route (only 36m).
-The graph represents where you are on the route, since as you progress along the route it is completed in black.
-And as you can see, you will not only use it for running, it also makes a lot of sense when using the bike.
+In the upper part you will see the number of meters you have already climbed (251 vertical meters in this case), while in the lower part the meters left to climb in the remaining part of the route (only 36 meters).
+The graph represents where you are in the route, since as you advance in the route it is completed in black color.
+And as you can see, you will not only use it for running, it also makes a lot of sense when it comes to cycling.

 I can say that in the more than two hours of the race I did not need to change screen at any time, because in the altimetry profile I had everything I needed.
 I did not even look at the other watches I was wearing (for checking GPS data you will see later).
 Really, with that screen I had more than enough to have all the necessary references.
 Not only because I could easily see what I had suffered (meters already climbed) and what I still had to suffer (vertical meters remaining), but because thanks to the altimetry profile you can see perfectly if what is left of the route goes up, down and in what degree of ascent or descent.